 The time came on the 08/08/2016 when I was just 34 weeks pregnant, that I was taken down to the delivery suite after experiencing contractions.
 I was already in the hospital as my waters had been leaking at home.
 The nurse told me that they were going to start me on the hormone drip to bring on my contractions and that my baby would be born sometime that same day.

+All I remember after that is being told by the midwife that I could start pushing.
+I grabbed behind my knees and pushed down at each contraction.
+(Even though I was in active labour, I felt a little out of it, I think it was a mix between exhaustion and a whole lot of gas and air.)
+The pushing continued for about an hour and a half.
 Eventually the head started to emerge and at that point, the nurse asked me if I’d like to reach down and touch my baby.
 I did and I felt the tip of his head poking out and I remember saying ‘he has hair!’
 It was all the motivation I needed to get my baby out.
-A few more pushes and at 10:02pm that night, a 4lb 7oz baby boy named Kory was born.
+A few more pushes later and at 10:02pm that night, a 4lb 7oz baby boy named Kory was born.

 He had fluffy blonde hair and looked nothing like I expected but was everything we could have hoped for.